-- (a) The applicant has failed to comply with any provision of the Kansas medical marijuana regulation act or any rules and regulations adopted thereunder; - (b) the applicant has falsified or misrepresented any information submitted to the director in order to obtain a license; - (c) the applicant has failed to adhere to any acknowledgment, verification or other representation made to the director when applying for a license; or - (d) the applicant has failed to submit or disclose information requested by the director.

-New Sec.
-37. (a) In addition to or in lieu of any other civil or criminal penalty as provided by law, the director of alcoholic beverage control may impose a civil penalty or suspend or revoke a license upon a finding that the licensee committed a violation as provided in this section.

-- (b) (1) Upon a finding that a licensee has submitted fraudulent information or otherwise falsified or misrepresented information required to be submitted by such licensee, the director may impose a civil fine not to exceed \$5,000 for a first offense and may suspend or revoke such licensee's license for a second or subsequent offense. - (2) Upon a finding that a licensee has sold, transferred or otherwise distributed medical marijuana in violation of this act, the director may impose a civil fine not to exceed \$5,000 for a first offense and may suspend or revoke such licensee's license for a second or subsequent offense. - (c) If the director suspends, revokes or refuses to renew any license issued pursuant to this act and determines that there is clear and convincing evidence of a danger of immediate and serious harm to any person, the director may place under seal all medical marijuana owned by or in the possession, custody or control of the affected license holder.
+- (a) Failed to comply with any provision of the Kansas medical marijuana regulation act or any rules and regulations adopted thereunder; - (b) falsified or misrepresented any information submitted to the director in order to obtain a license; - (c) failed to adhere to any acknowledgment, verification or other representation made to the director when applying for a license; or - (d) failed to submit or disclose information requested by the director. - New Sec.
+40. (a) In addition to or in lieu of any other civil or criminal penalty as provided by law, the director of alcoholic beverage control may impose a civil penalty or suspend or revoke a license upon a finding that the licensee committed a violation as provided in this section. - (b) (1) Upon a finding that a licensee has submitted fraudulent information or otherwise falsified or misrepresented information required to be submitted by such licensee, the director may impose a civil fine not to exceed \$5,000 for a first offense and may suspend or revoke such licensee's license for a second or subsequent offense. - (2) (A) Except as provided in paragraph (B), upon a finding that a licensee has sold, transferred or otherwise distributed medical marijuana in violation of this act, the director may impose a civil fine not to exceed \$5,000 for a first offense and may suspend or revoke such licensee's license for a second or subsequent offense. - (B) Upon a finding that a retail dispensary licensee has knowingly disclosed patient information to any individual, the director shall impose a civil fine of \$5,000 and revoke such licensee's license. - (c) The director may require any licensee to submit a sample of medical marijuana, medical marijuana concentrate or medical marijuana product to a laboratory upon demand. - (d) If the director suspends, revokes or refuses to renew any license issued pursuant to this act and determines that there is clear and convincing evidence of a danger of immediate and serious harm to any person, the director may place under seal all medical marijuana owned by or in the possession, custody or control of the affected license holder.
 Except as provided in this section, the director shall not dispose of the sealed medical marijuana until a final order is issued authorizing such disposition.
-During the pendency of an appeal from any order by the director, a court may order the director to sell medical marijuana that is perishable, and the proceeds of any such sale shall be deposited with the court.
+During the pendency of an appeal from any order by the director, a court may order the director to sell medical marijuana that is perishable, and the proceeds of any such sale shall be deposited with the court